The Skin’s Hidden Anchor: Why the Hypodermis Matters More Than You Think

 The Hypodermis and Lifestyle

 Smoking is another major disruptor.
 Nicotine constricts blood vessels, reducing perfusion to the subcutaneous layer and impairing the delivery of oxygen and nutrients.
-Plus, over time, smokers often exhibit thinner subcutaneous tissue and reduced skin elasticity, compounding the aging effects already described.
+Over time, smokers often exhibit thinner subcutaneous tissue and reduced skin elasticity, compounding the aging effects already described.
 Hydration also plays a role: well-hydrated skin maintains plumper fat cells and more supple collagen, while chronic dehydration can make the hypodermis appear flattened and the overlying skin drier.

 Emerging Research